A see-saw scenario of an $A_4$ flavour symmetric standard model: Neutrino masses and mixing

+~\\ That means, the model with the condition \eqref{cTBM} is a TBM model.
+Here, the matrix $U'_{tbm}$ can be converted to a more convenient form

-As said above (and also in \cite{Dinh:2015tna}), the experimental PNMS mixing matrix is shown to be close to the TBM mixing matrix (see its explicit form below), therefore, the former can be presented as a perturbation around the latter.
-It follows from the fact that the difference, say $\Delta U$, between the experimental PNMS mixing matrix \cite{Agashe:2014kda} and the TBM one is just a small correction to the latter (upto a phase factor):
+However, as said above (and also in \cite{Ky:2016rzl,Dinh:2015tna}), the experimental PNMS mixing matrix has a small deviation from a TBM form, therefore, the former can be presented as a perturbation around the latter.
+It follows from the fact that the difference, say $\Delta U$, between the experimental PNMS mixing matrix \cite{Olive:2016xmw} and the TBM one is just a small correction to the latter (upto a phase factor):

-Therefore, the (actual) neutrino mass matrix diagonalisable by the (experimental) PMNS mixing matrix, can be developed pertubatively around the TBM one \cite{Dinh:2015tna, Brahmachari:2014npa}:
+Therefore, the (actual) neutrino mass matrix diagonalisable by the (experimental) PMNS mixing matrix, can be developed pertubatively around the TBM one \cite{Ky:2016rzl,Dinh:2015tna, Brahmachari:2014npa}.
+As the present model under the condition \eqref{cTBM} becomes a TBM model, a realistic model can be obtained by imposing a condition slightly differing from \eqref{cTBM}.
+In other words, to obtain a realistic model we could replace \eqref{cTBM} by another condition which at the first order of approximation reads